Should you take CBD oil for seizures?

 - Side effects: CBD oil can cause sleepiness, diarrhea, fatigue, decreased appetite and, potentially, liver damage

-- Interactions: CBD oil may interact with any anti-epilepsy drugs.
+- Interactions: CBD oil may interact with other anti-epilepsy drugs.
 People taking valproic acid may see an increase in liver enzymes which could cause liver damage, while people taking Clobazam may feel especially tired

 Cautious optimism about CBD oil for seizures

-If you would like to find out more about CBD oil and seizures, speak to your doctor about how it might work for you and whether it is safe for you to try it.
+If you would like to find out more about Epidiolex, CBD oil and seizures, speak to your doctor about how it might work for you and whether it is safe for you to try it.